RivuChakraborty/AndroidMPermissionManager/README.md

 This plugin now also includes **Kotlin Extension Functions**.
 Create instance of `PermissionManager` as with just `createPermissionManagerInstance` inside any Activity and/or Fragment class.

-Enjoy Independancy from Runtime Permission Request Headache and continue with your project �.
+Enjoy Independancy from Runtime Permission Request Headache and continue with your project :relaxed:.
 Yes Its that simple.

 For more information visit [rivuchk.com](http://www.rivuchk.com)